hiloki/bdash/README.md

 [![npm package][npm-badge]][npm-pkg-link]
 [![][mit-badge]][mit]

 The bdash is a CSS toolkit of SIROK, Inc. It is very inspired by [Primer][primer] by GitHub.
-It aims to make our development be fast and maintainable.
+Our aims to make our development be fast and maintainable.

 :sparkles: **We love Open Source** :v:. we are always welcome your suggestion but it is our internal CSS toolkit. we will not add new features we do not use in our products but we think seriously about your suggesiton.
-If your suggesiton is considering exisiting code, it will be better.
+If your suggesiton is considering exsisting code, it will be better.
 Thanks in advance.
 Lean more about [CONTRIBUTING](#contributing).

 ## Table of contents